rennaarenata/la_lucie/README.md

 **Sera.exe:** This file is written in C++.
 Is a precaution activated with ILMAUS.ps1.
 It blocks the mouse cursor in the centre of the monitor before ILMAUS make it disappear.

 ## Starta.bat + StartaDue.bat
-A "in deprecation" file that simply starts ILMAUS.ps1
+A "in deprecation" file that simply starts ILMAUS.ps1 (Implemented as external engine to not stop the execution of primary process)

 ## bsod.hta
 This file is ART.
 Cannot Be Explained.
 Try it by yourself <3